tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

     it(am1) = {me1, va2}

-* Recommending coordinates based on textual locality improves the coordinate completeness of single records and may result in compliance with the criterion data set must have all records with coordinates.
+* Recommending coordinates based on textual locality improves the coordinate completeness of single records and may result in compliance with the criterion dataset must have all records with coordinates.

 ### Data Quality Solutions